ryan-p-randall/monthly-planning-files/README.md

 If you use VSCode, consider installing and befriending these packages:
   - [Dendron](https://dendron.so), which has many features for making interconnected notes more easily
   - [Markdown Todo](https://github.com/fabiospampinato/vscode-markdown-todo), which lets you "check off" tasks with a keyboard shortcut
+  - [Todo Tree](https://github.com/Gruntfuggly/todo-tree), which lets you add customizable tags to tasks, plus see them all in a dedicated pane
-  - [VSCode TODO Highlight](https://github.com/jgclark/vscode-todo-highlight), which lets you highlight keywords or other patterns.
+  - [VSCode TODO Highlight](https://github.com/jgclark/vscode-todo-highlight), which lets you highlight keywords or other patterns

 If you use the [VSCode TODO Highlight](https://github.com/jgclark/vscode-todo-highlight) package, you can extend its highlighting patterns.
 Below are a couple simple RegEx patterns I made for it to recognize lines with patterns like `[x]`, `[>]`, or `@urgent` and instead of highlighting with a background color, it applies different colors to the text of those lines.
 The `"pattern"` line in the first example will find lines with `[x]` and make each whole line look greyed out, and the `"pattern"` line in the second example will find `@urgent` and make each whole line a brighter color.
 You'd have to add the below lines to the `todohighlight.keywords` sections of your `settings.json` file for them to work—and you can, of course, customize the colors as well.
 I've gone with colors from Jan T. Sott's [Paraíso Dark](https://github.com/idleberg/atom-paraiso-dark/blob/master/styles/colors.less) theme, which I think work well with Sarah Drasner's [Night Owl](https://github.com/sdras/night-owl-vscode-theme) VSCode theme.